Home / /

 Our environmental art program provides opportunities to investigate, innovate, and interpret the nature of place.
 We incite curiosity and spark awareness of the natural environment, through presentations of outdoor and indoor art.
 Working collaboratively, we support artistic investigations of our environments and create spaces and opportunities for artists and audiences to creatively engage in ecological issues.

 Founded in 2000 as an opportunity for artists and audiences to explore and interpret the natural world and current ecological issues, our environmental art program has brought hundreds of artists here.
-We offer new pathways to connect people and nature, and serves as a living laboratory for artists and audiences.
+We offer new pathways to connect people and nature, and serve as a living laboratory for artists and audiences.
 Interpretively and programmatically, art exhibitions blend with our other core program areas (Environmental Education, Land Stewardship, and Wildlife Rehabilitation).

 Art as Conservation